I’m Broke – Why? And How Can I Do Better?

 A bit of both

 Lastly, if you’re really stuck then there’s always some quick money earners like clearing out your loft and doing a car boot.
+It is also worth grabbing the latest free money offers going, like bank switch bonuses and cashback.

 Or listing a bunch of clothes on Vinted.
 I also sold a bunch of things on Facebook market place recently and earned over £100.